cvmfs/doc-cvmfs/cpt-details.rst

 Based on the read-write interface to CernVM-FS, we create a feed-back loop that represents the addition of new software releases to a CernVM-FS repository.
-A repository in base revision :math:`r` is mounted in read-write mode on the publisher’s end.
+A repository in base revision :math:`r` is mounted in read-write mode on the publisher's end.
 Changes are written to the scratch area and, once published, are re-mounted as repository revision :math:`r+1`.
 In this way, CernVM-FS provides snapshots.
 In case of errors, one can safely resume from a previously committed revision.